Welcome to Gwennap Parish.net

 Mintutes from recent meetings are available from the Parish Council page of this website

-Our Summer parish newsletter has now been published.
+Our Autumn parish newsletter has now been published.
 Download and have a read, by clicking the image to the right.
 The parish brings out a new newsletter each quarter and previous newsletters can be found here.

 If you have any stories, adverts or events you wish to see featured in our newsletter, please get in touch.